MrHash/TaskMachine/README.md

   return ['success' => $result];
 })->output(['bool' => 'success']);

+// Task with your instantiated object which implements HandlerInterface
-$tm->task('finish', function() {
+$tm->task('finish', new Finisher($myService));
-  echo 'finished';
-});

-// Task with your handler which implements HandlerInterface.
+// Task with your handler which implements HandlerInterface
-// Your dependencies are injected.
+// Your dependencies are injected
 $tm->task('fail', MyCustomServiceInterface::class);

-// Define the machine with multiple final tasks
+// Define a machine with multiple final tasks
 $tm->machine('switcher')
   ->first('process')
     ->when('output.get("success")', 'finish')  // specify a condition